 How is an elbow fracture diagnosed?

-Your child's healthcare provider will check the skin over your child's injured elbow and arm for any skin breaks.
+Your child's healthcare provider will examine your child's injured elbow and arm.
 The provider may check for areas where your child has less feeling or problems moving his or her arm.
 Your child may need any of the following:

 - A CT scan or MRI may show where the bone is broken and if other tissues are involved.
 Your child may be given contrast liquid to help healthcare providers see the pictures better.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if your child has any metal in or on his body.

 How is an elbow fracture treated?